A Guide To Shareholder Roles And Rights In Malaysia

 - allowing or rejecting alteration or reduction of share capital of a public company.

-Rights of a Shareholder
+Rights of a shareholder

 - attend, participate and speak at a meeting;